ellbristow/SimpleSpawn/Readme.txt

   (also can't do sethome/setwork/home/work... while in jail)

-  Fixed /spawn to react on current/given world. added /spawndefault to spawn to "new players" spawnpoint, reusing simplespawn.use.default Added simplespawn.set.default permission
+  Fixed /spawn to react on current/given world. added /spawn *default to spawn to "new players" spawnpoint, reusing simplespawn.use.default Added simplespawn.set.default permission

+  changed ssdefault to *default

 0.2.4 Initial starting point